-Bruce Springsteen looks set to feature on a new Bleachers song
+Listen to Bruce Springsteen team up with Bleachers on new song 'Chinatown'

 — bleachers (@bleachersmusic) November 15, 2020

-A Genius lyric page for the track, which appears to be titled ‘Chinatown’, has also been set up, listing Springsteen as a contributor.

-Neither Antonoff, Bleachers or Springsteen have confirmed the collaboration as of yet.
-Antonoff, however, did promise to release a new Bleachers album in 2020 after tweeting about his intention to drop new music back in January.
+Earlier this year, Antonoff took to Twitter to promise that a new Bleachers album would arrive in 2020.

-Springsteen, meanwhile, recently released his 20th studio album, ‘Letter To You’.
-A film that accompanied the LP was also released recently.
+Springsteen recently released his 20th studio album, ‘Letter To You’.
+A film that accompanied the LP was also released.

+Following its release, The Boss became the first artist to have a Top Five album in each of the last six decades.

+Meanwhile, Springsteen has doubled down on his love for Lana Del Rey in a new interview.